thelegend09/library-ODIN/README.md

 - [x] Change myLibrary content when toggling read/unread
 - [x] Create modal to add books
 - [x] Add status notifications  (see [this](https://www.cssscript.com/minimal-notification-popup-pure-javascript/))
+- [x] Calculate the percentage of collection read
+- [x] Dynamically updated collections

 ## Maybe later:
 - [ ] Have a clear all books button
 - [ ] Make responsive
-- [ ] Calculate the percentage of collection read
 - [ ] Add right click menu to delete, see book on Amazon or Goodreads, change reading status, export book data, etc.
 - [ ] Add operation history
 - [ ] Add some sound effects (see [this](https://gomakethings.com/how-to-play-a-sound-with-javascript/))
 - [ ] Prevent duplicates

-## What I need to work on
+## What I realised
 - I need to get better at working with arrays of objects.